 Pastor: You have no right whatsoever to feel anything...
-I am the man here \dots (42)

-The play successfully exposes the horror that some marriages in Nigeria have become.
+I am the man here ...(42) The play successfully exposes the horror that some marriages in Nigeria have become.
 Firstly, most men turn their wives into punching bags at the slightest provocation or opportunity.
 Even men of God are not exempted.
 Secondly, most housewives have no say and are made to understand that they are not permitted to question their husbands' actions or decisions and that their opinions on issues do not count and are therefore, not welcome.
 The Pastor has just said so by reminding his wife that "I am the man here" (42).
-The play also reveals that male members of the society endorse and view philandering even among married men as a normal way of life and are therefore, not bothered about how much their wives suffer emotionally and mentally.
+The play also reveals that male members of the society endorse and view philandering even among married men as a normal way of lifeand are therefore, not bothered abouthow much their wives suffer emotionally and mentally.
 In other words, the emotional torture that such wives go through does not bother them.

 However, having arrived at Favour's residence, the three ladies, (Chikere, Nkechi and Ekaete) are updated on the attempt that Favour has made to dissuade her husband from wedding Chief Odimnaka and Juliet.
-This earns her a sound beating and she urges the audience to "...take a look at my face and see my husband's five fingers; because I asked him not to wed your husband and Juliet" (45).
-Convinced that dialoguing with the Pastor will not yield the desired result, the three Sisters decide to adopt a spiritual means to stop the wedding.
-Transcending from the physical to a spiritual realm, Chikere leads in the prayer.
+Thisearns her a sound beating and she urges the audience to "...take a look at my face and see my husband's five fingers; because I asked him not to wed your husband and a spiritual realm, Chikere leads in the prayer.
 The three members of the Sisters of Light state that: